LukeRouleau/SR-DEV-BOBERT/README.md

 ## [Native ROS Melodic Implementation: teensyduino](./ROS_Melodic_Implementation/teensyduino/)
 ### Steps Taken [as of Beta Build 2/4/22]:
 - Following [this](http://wiki.ros.org/rosserial_arduino/Tutorials/Hello%20World) ROS tutorial, the rosserial connenection between the Jetson and Teensy was verified.

+### Steps Taken [as of Release Candidate 3/2/22]:
+- We have developed the lower-level control code that makes up the [ros_base](./ROS_Melodic_Implementation/teensyduino/base_control/) package.
+This is what allows the robot to wheel itself according to the Twist messages it receives on the cmd_vel node.

 ## [Native ROS Melodic Implementation: roboware_ros_ws](./ROS_Melodic_Implementation/roboware_ros_ws/)
 ### Goal: